Upper Leg Compensation

 1. Apply Compensation

 Enable the compensation function.
-This compensation is mainly used to offset deformations caused by physical changes or strap pulling.
+This compensation is mainly used to offset deformations caused by body shape changes or strap pulling.

 2. Auto Calculate During Calibration

 Calculate based on the deformation during the S-Pose.
-For better results, it is recommended to adjust manually after sitting down.
+For better results, it is recommended to adjust after sitting down and use manual adjustment.
 Due to changes in wearing position or uneven force caused by strap friction, the results of automatic calibration may vary each time.

 3. Lateral Compensation

-• This compensation is mainly used to offset lateral tilt caused by physical deformation when sitting or lying down.
+• This compensation is mainly used to offset lateral tilt caused by body shape changes when sitting or lying down.
 It does not compensate for issues caused by magnetic fields.
-Generally, problems caused by physical deformation are often symmetrical, and this compensation applies to both the left and right upper legs.
+Problems caused by body shape changes are usually symmetrical, and this compensation applies to both the left and right upper legs.

 • For manual adjustment, you can sit down and open the 3D preview window to adjust.
 It is not recommended to adjust while looking at your tracker in VR.

-• Some offsets may be caused by magnetic fields.
-Please check here
+• Some offsets may be caused by magnetic fields, please refer here

 4. Height Compensation

-• Mainly used to compensate for height differences in the legs when sitting.
-For example, if the left leg is higher than the right leg when sitting, it is recommended to adjust manually after sitting for better results, adjusting until both feet are at the same height.
+• Mainly used to compensate for leg height differences when sitting, such as when the left leg is higher than the right leg.
+For better results, it is recommended to manually adjust after sitting down until both feet are at the same height.

-• There are two reasons for height differences:
+• There are two reasons for leg height differences:

-• During A-pose calibration, the angles of the two legs are inconsistent (differences in leg length can easily cause this phenomenon).
-For example, if the left knee is forcefully pushed back while the right knee is slightly forward, it can easily result in height differences.
+• During A-pose calibration, the angles of the two legs are inconsistent (differences in left and right leg lengths can easily cause this), such as when the left knee is pushed back while the right knee is slightly forward, leading to leg height differences.

-• Significant differences in muscle distribution between the two legs can also cause height differences.
+• Significant differences in muscle distribution between the two legs can also cause leg height differences.

 5. Rotation Compensation

-• The compensation mechanism for rotation compensation is similar to height compensation.
-However, height compensation is used to equalize the height of both legs, while rotation compensation applies the same angle to both legs.
+• The mechanism for rotation compensation is similar to height compensation, except height compensation is used to equalize the legs to the same value, while rotation compensation applies the same angle to both legs.

-• After sitting down, the larger the compensation value, the higher the character's buttocks position.
+• Compensate after sitting down.
+The larger the compensation value, the higher the character's hip position will be.

-Why this compensation is needed: Mainly because human tissue exhibits a certain fluidity and is easily affected by gravity, especially when worn on the front.
-The relative alignment of the sensor and the skeleton can change.
-For example, after sitting down, the upper legs are parallel to the ground, and the height of the buttocks and knees is the same.
-However, if you observe the virtual character closely, you may find that the virtual character's buttocks are lower than the virtual character's knees.
-At this point, you can adjust the compensation value to keep it close to reality.
+Why this compensation is needed: Mainly because human body tissues exhibit a certain fluidity and are easily affected by gravity, especially when worn on the front.
+The relative alignment between the sensor and the skeleton can change.
+For example, after sitting down, the upper leg is parallel to the ground, and the hip and knee are at the same height.
+However, if you observe the virtual character closely, you may find that the virtual character's hip is lower than the virtual character's knee.
+At this point, you can adjust the compensation value to maintain consistency with reality.

 6. Linear Range

-This mainly modifies the angle of the real upper leg relative to the ground during calibration.
-By default, it is vertically downward with an angle of 0.
-This feature is convenient for users with X-shaped legs or O-shaped legs, or those who are accustomed to having a wider leg distance during calibration.
+This mainly modifies the angle between the real person's upper leg and the ground during calibration.
+The default is vertically downward with an angle of 0.
+This function is convenient for users with slight X-shaped or O-shaped legs or those who prefer a wider leg distance during calibration.

 Lower Leg Compensation